• Skip to primary navigation

 Instructions

-• Make sure you have soaked the chickpeas for at least 6 hours before you start with the recipe below.
+• Ensure you have soaked the chickpeas for at least 6 hours before starting with the recipe below.

-• Once the pressure is completely released strain the chickpeas and the veggies into a colander.
-Tip: Don’t throw away the liquid, instead save it to knead the dough or to make vegan aquafaba to replace the egg-whites in the cooking.
+• Once the pressure is completely released, strain the chickpeas and the veggies into a colander.
+Note: Don’t throw away the liquid ;instead save it to knead the dough or to make vegan aquafaba to replace the egg whites in the cooking.

-• Now place the drained chickpeas and vegetable mix along with roughly chopped parsley, cilantro, onions, ginger and green chilies in a food processor.
-Pulse it using a chopping blade until a rough coarse texture is achieved.
-Don’t over process into a paste.
+• Place the drained chickpeas and vegetable mix with roughly chopped parsley, cilantro, onions, ginger, and green chilies in a food processor.
+Pulse it using a chopping blade until a rough, coarse texture is achieved.
+Don’t over-process into a paste.

-• Transfer the contents of food processor into a mixing bowl.
-Then add all the spices and flour (salt, black pepper, roasted cumin powder, flaxseed meal, hempseed, almond flour and lemon juice).
+• Transfer the contents of the food processor into a mixing bowl.
+Then add all the spices and flour (salt, black pepper, roasted cumin powder, flaxseed meal, hempseed, almond flour, and lemon juice).

 • Mix it to assimilate all the ingredients nicely.

-• Now use this mixture to make into flat falafel patties or conventional round falafels.
-Tip: For even sizing use an ice-cream scoop or similar spoon.
-Portion out the whole mixture into patties or roundels.
+• Make flat falafel patties or conventional round falafels out of the mixture.
+Tip: Use an ice cream scoop or similar for even sizing.
+Portion out the whole mixture into patties or roundals.

-• Place these falafel patties and/or roundels on to a lined baking sheet and refrigerate them for 30 minutes.
-Tip: At this point, patties/roundels can also be frozen for later use.
+• Place these falafel patties and/or roundels onto a lined baking sheet and refrigerate them for 30 minutes.
+Note: At this point, freeze the extra patties/roundels for later use.

-• Grilling/Cooking: You can now use any one of several ways to cook these falafels.
-You deep fry them in a conventional manner or to make healthier version opt for baking or shallow frying.
-Among the health cooking methods, even though these could be baked but shallow frying or pan frying makes them moist.
+• There are several ways to cook these falafels.
+You can grill, deep fry, bake, or shallow fry them.
+You can opt for baking or shallow frying if you want a healthier version.
+Among the healthy cooking methods, shallow or pan frying keeps them moist.

 • For shallow frying, pre-heat and grease the appropriate pan.
-For patties use a griddle and for roundels use an aebleskiver or takoyaki pan.
-Tip: Patties will soak up all the oil you put so be very conscious with the quantity of oil you add.
-In general, half teaspoon of oil should be enough to brown them evenly.
+For patties use a griddle, and for roundels, use an aebleskiver or takoyaki pan.
+Tip: Patties will soak up all the oil you put in, so be very conscious of the quantity of oil you add.
+Half a teaspoon of oil should be enough to brown them evenly.

-• Place the patties and/or roundels on pre-heated pan.
-Cook for few minutes until golden brown from bottom and gently flip them.
-Use a chopstick or skewer to flip the roundels in aebleskiver or takoyaki pan.
+• Place the patties and/or roundels on the pre-heated pan.
+Cook for a few minutes until golden brown from the bottom, and gently flip them.
+Use a chopstick or skewer to flip the roundels in an aebleskiver or takoyaki pan.

 • Repeat the process until all the patties and/or roundels are cooked.

-• Serve these falafel patties in a burger, serve them with a mezz-style plater, tuck them into a fluffy pita bread, crumble them little on a wrap or serve them just like that as a snack/appetizer with tazatki, tahini sauce or your favorite hummus the possibilities are endless.
+• Serve these falafel patties in a burger, serve them with a mezz-style plater, tuck them into a fluffy pita bread, crumble them little on a wrap, or serve them just like that as a snack/appetizer with tzatziki or tahini sauce or your favorite hummus the possibilities are endless.

 Nutrition Facts